 For a moving glimpse of mining life visit the Aber Valley Heritage Museum in the former mining town of Senghenydd.
 The museum and the nearby Welsh National and Universal Memorial Garden are run by a local group of volunteers driven to honour the region’s mining history, and tell the stories of the two terrible mine explosions in the Universal Colliery that killed hundreds of men and boys, and dozens of pit ponies too.
 The memorial garden is a poignant place to visit.

-One for ambitious mountain-bikers, Cwmcarn Forest on the Newport border has two red-graded ‘difficult’ trails and one ‘extreme’, plus a lift service to make the most of them.
-Walkers can also get their hearts pumping, with a bunch of good walks including the two-hour bash to the 414m summit of the excellently named Silurian hillfort of Twmbarlwm, with views of Cardiff Bay in one direction and the Bannau Brycheiniog (Brecon Beacons) in the other.
+Cwmcarn Forest on the border with Casnewydd (Newport) and Blaenau Gwent is a draw for many different types of leisure-lovers.
+It's a model of conservation - they've been planting trees here since 1922! - and one of the highlights of the Valleys Regional Park.
+Perhaps most famous is its mountain-biking: it sports two red-graded ‘difficult’ trails and one ‘extreme’ black-graded trail.
+Walkers can also get their hearts pumping, with a bunch of good walks including the two-hour bash to the 414m summit of the excellently named Silurian hillfort of Twmbarlwm, with views of Bae Caerdydd (Cardiff Bay) in one direction and Bannau Brycheiniog National Park in the other.

 A wood panelled visitor centre surrounded by tables and seats amongst forestry.